E-commerce

 Complete with a chatbot

-The Collective expands your distribution; an AI chatbot like Qstomy helps retailers convert their visitors into buyers.
-It answers questions, recommends products, and improves the shopping experience on their store.
+Le Collective expands your distribution; an AI chatbot like Qstomy helps retailers convert their visitors into buyers.
+It answers questions, recommends products, and improves the shopping experience in their store.
 A complementary solution for your retail partners.
 Discover the AI chatbot integration on Shopify and our chatbot guide for e-commerce.

 Summary

-In summary, to become a Shopify Collective supplier: install the app or accept an invitation, complete your profile, connect with retailers, create price lists (private or public), and process orders from your admin.
-A simple way to expand your distribution.
+In summary, becoming a Shopify Collective supplier: install the app or accept an invitation, complete your profile, connect with retailers, create price lists (private or public), and process orders from your admin.
+An easy way to expand your distribution.

 FAQ